 When he wasn't piloting, or working on his nav studies, Aiden spent his time reading books from the ship's library and relaxing.
 Finishing up the last details on Zimzod's battledress, Rol handed it back and Zimzod asked how much he owed the armorer?
 Rol waived it off, knowing he'd need Zimzod to back him up at some point in the future.
 Rol then spent some time checking the contents of the ship's galley to figure out what he could cook with it?
 After that, Rol devoted some time continuing his studies in sensor operations.
 Wednesday 172-1112: Just After Noon The Monkey Throws The Switch

-When the time came, Brian told Mikah and Inger it was time to head below decks to start the pre-jump.
+When the time came, Brian told Mikah and Inger they needed to go below decks to start the pre-jump.
 They spent the next few hours checking the jump capacitors and load testing the power plant and transmission subsystems.
-They also trickle fed power to the lanthanum grid, to make sure they had complete coverage of the hull.
-After they got done testing the ship's jump systems, they took their pre-jump positions to watch the energy flows.
+They also trickle-fed power to the lanthanum grid, to make sure they had complete coverage of the hull.
+After they finished testing the ship's jump systems, they took their pre-jump positions to watch the energy flows.
 For the ladies, this meant being at terminals in the ship's lounge.
 For Sir Brian, it meant being in engineering with everyone out of his way.

-With the OK from engineering, Aiden managed the ship's systems until deceleration checks were made and they confirmed their position in space.
-Cross checking with Zach's numbers, as the former merchant confirmed his math, Aiden waited until the numbers lined up.
-Then he initiated the fuel flow to the power plant.
+Getting the OK from engineering, Aiden managed the ship's systems until deceleration checks were made and they confirmed their position in space.
+Cross checking with Zach's numbers, as the navigator confirmed his math, Aiden waited until Zach said the numbers lined up.
+Then, Aiden released the fuel flow to the power plant.
 From there, it was a waiting game until both Brian and the bridge crew got the signal from the engineering computers that the capacitors were full and the systems were ready.

-Once everything read green, position and velocity were confirmed, Aiden dimmed the lights traditionally and announced the jump on the ship's comms.
+With everything reading green, and position and velocity confirmed, Aiden dimmed the lights traditionally and announced the jump on the ship's comms.
 He then opened the power flow in a practiced and smooth release of energy to the jump grid.
 As space lit up around the ship, the navigational plot automatically fired the thrusters and, just after noon, the ship tumbled into the hole ripped in space.
 The experienced spacers braced for any unusual sensations before continuing on with settling into their plans for the week in jump space.

 _________________________________________________________________________ Next: Arrivals, Invitations and a Field Trip